 Usually, the first thing that comes to mind when thinking about the US capital is the Lincoln Memorial, but this metropolis is much more than historic monuments and high politics.
 So what do you need to pay attention to when searching for your perfect home?

-No matter if you are moving during the holidays or in the spring you will need a place to live, you have 21 neighborhoods to choose from, including some in the nearby states of Virginia and Maryland.
+No matter if you are moving during the holidays or in the spring you will need a place to live in.
+You have 21 neighborhoods to choose from when house-hunting, including some in the nearby states of Virginia and Maryland.
 Also, the structure of homes is diverse, so whether you’re looking to move into a smaller home or a large house with a backyard, you can find it all here.
 The cost of living in Washington DC is considered to be high, but it depends mostly on the area you pick.
 Depending on the location you choose, rent can amount to around $2,000 for a one-bedroom apartment, so that’s something to consider when moving to another state alone.
 On the other hand, DC also has some of the highest incomes in the nation to offset the somewhat higher housing and utility prices.